UPDATED: JULY 05, 2023 | 2 MIN READ

-Are you going to stay on your parent’s health insurance plan or enroll on your own?
+Will you stay on your parent’s health insurance plan or enroll independently?

 The ACA allows children to remain on their parent’s health plan until they turn 26.
 However, if the doctors in your college city are considered out-of-network, your medical care will be much higher or not covered.

 What type of student health insurance plans are cheaper?

 Your ideal student insurance depends on your healthcare needs and budget.
 When comparing costs, consider all costs involved, such as deductibles, copayments, premiums, coinsurance, and out-of-pocket expenses.

 What student health plans offer the best coverage?

 When shopping for student insurance, coverage is an important factor.
 When comparing coverage across plans, consider covered services, your provider network, and the network of doctors and hospitals you can access for care.

 What happens if you don’t have student health insurance coverage?

 You can never predict when you’ll need medical care, and medical expenses can be financially catastrophic.
 If you don’t have health insurance, you risk paying expensive medical bills out of your pocket.

 How to get Arizona student health insurance coverage